georgistoychev003/ReturnManagementSystem/Documentation/SO2-MyShop-SystemDesign.md

 ![A diagram of a software flow Description automatically generated](images/918abc0a17941ad3d394d0acceba4d9b.png)

+## 5.5 API Specification
+The detailed API Specification can be found at [see API Specifications here](/Documentation/Myshop-Api.md) /Documentation/Myshop-Api.md
 # Appendix A: Record of Changes

 Version 1.1: 04-12-2023 – Georgi